SNAP Benefits in Arizona: How to Apply and Qualify

 Expedited Nutrition Assistance (Emergency SNAP)

-This service provides SNAP benefits within seven days if you have almost no money for food.
-You are automatically screened for eligibility when you file a regular SNAP application online, by phone, or in person.
+This service provides your first month of SNAP benefits within seven days if your household has very little money for food.
+You are automatically screened for emergency benefits when you submit a regular SNAP application.

 Disaster Nutrition Assistance Program (D-SNAP)

-If a disaster like a wildfire or power outage destroys food you bought with SNAP, you may get replacement benefits.
-You must live in an area covered by an approved federal waiver and report the loss by the deadline.
+If a power outage or fire destroys food you bought with SNAP, you may get replacement benefits.
+You must report the loss by the deadline set by DES.
+Waiver notices and forms are posted online.

 Restaurant Meals Program (RMP)